brainstormforce/header-footer-elementor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create Header and Footer for your WordPress website using Elementor Page Builder for free.
+Create Header, Footer and Blocks for your WordPress website using Elementor Page Builder for free.

 ## Description ##